Sustainability & Ready to Burn

 Benefits of Ready to Burn Logs:

-- Lower Emissions: Less moisture means less smoke and fewer harmful particulates.
+Lower Emissions: Less moisture means less smoke and fewer harmful particulates.

-- Higher Efficiency: Dry wood produces more heat per log, improving fuel economy.
+Higher Efficiency: Dry wood produces more heat per log, improving fuel economy.

-- Cleaner Chimneys and Appliances: Reduced tar and creosote build-up.
+Cleaner Chimneys: Reduced tar and creosote build-up.

-- Legal Compliance: In the UK, firewood sold in volumes under 2m³ must be Ready to Burn certified.
+Legal Compliance: In the UK, firewood sold in volumes under 2m³ must be Ready to Burn certified.

 Ready to Burn Certified